 IRL Glasses Block Screens, Bringing You Back to a Pre-Tech World

-In John Carpenter’s 1988 movie They Live, a flannel-swaddled drifter finds a pair of cool sunglasses.
+In John Carpenter’s 1988 cult classic film They Live, a flannel-swaddled drifter finds a magical pair of sunglasses.
 When he puts them on, he’s blown away to discover they expose coded subliminal messages hidden in everyday life, and perhaps more importantly—aliens.
 The bad kind.

 The world of They Live is a lot like the one we live in today.
 Except for those aliens, who were sadly just some kind of metaphor.

 Screens are everywhere, beaming information into our eyes, ears, and brains faster than we can consciously process it.
 If the technology and mass media of 1988 seemed intrusive, the techified world of 2018 is absolutely off the rails.

 To help deal with this madness, Scott Blew and Ivan Cash created IRL Sunglasses.
 They’re inspired by They Live, and called IRL because they encourage existing in real life.
 When you wear them, screens appear blank.

 Now you can see the world the way it really is.
 The way it used to be.

 The people behind IRL Glasses think we need more time IRL

 Their Kickstarter campaign was launched the week of October 7th, and they’ve already (as of writing) collected upwards of $132,150 USD in funding (Editors note: as of November 2018, the IRL Glasses project raised a total of $140,920 USD).
 That’s well above their $25,000 goal.
 The people have spoken, and they want some new glasses.

 Americans spend 11 hours a day looking at screens (NY Times 2018), and for some of us, the figure is surely more.
 We’re entranced by the dopamine-kick of our devices, drawn to their comforting glow and promise of endless information and entertainment.